 One of the leading causes of blindness is glaucoma, a condition defined as damage to the optic nerve cells.
 Because glaucoma has no noticeable symptoms, early diagnosis and successful treatment of glaucoma require regular exams and glaucoma test results.

 Glaucoma progresses gradually.
-It can cause irreversible damage to the optic nerve that could lead to vision loss or trouble doing everyday tasks, such as driving.
+It can cause irreversible damage to the optic nerve, which could lead to vision loss or difficulty performing everyday tasks, such as driving.

 How often should you be tested for glaucoma?
-In general, if you are older than 40 and have a family history of the disease, WebMD suggests an eye exam every one or two years.
+In general, if you are older than 40 and have a family history of the disease, we suggest an eye exam every one or two years.
 If you have glaucoma in your family or a condition that could contribute to the disease, such as diabetes, you may need to be checked every year.

 This article explores tests, how to tell if you have abnormal glaucoma test results, and what they mean for you.